formlio/forml/docs/project.rst

 Source (``source.py``)
 ''''''''''''''''''''''

-This component is the fundamental part of the :doc:`IO concept<io>`.
-Project can define the ETL process of sourcing data into the pipeline using the :doc:`DSL <dsl/index>` referring to some :ref:`catalogized schemas
+This component is a fundamental part of the :doc:`IO concept<io>`.
+A project can define the ETL process of sourcing data into the pipeline using the :doc:`DSL <dsl/index>` referring to some :ref:`catalogized schemas
 <io-catalogized-schemas>` that are at runtime resolved via the available :doc:`feeds <feed>`.

-The source component is provided in form of a descriptor that's created using the ``.query()`` method as shown in the example bellow or documented in the :ref:`Source Descriptor Reference <io-source-descriptor>`.
+The source component is provided in form of a descriptor that's created using the ``.query()`` method as shown in the example below or documented in the :ref:`Source Descriptor Reference <io-source-descriptor>`.

 .. note:: The descriptor allows to further compose with other operators using the usual ``>>`` syntax.
 Source
-          composition domain is separate from the main pipeline so adding an operator to the source composition vs pipeline composition might have different effect.
+          composition domain is separate from the main pipeline so adding an operator to the source composition vs pipeline composition might have a different effect.

 The Source descriptor again needs to be submitted to the framework using the ``component.setup()`` handler::